vinyldns/rfcs/text/0000-shared-zones.md

 If the owning group is unassigned, the change can be applied to the record set.

 ## Access Control Checks
-In evaluating access controls, the current access models will supercede record set ownership.
 When performing an access control check for record operations, we continue to follow the existing access validation and add a new one, namely if the zone is shared then consult record ownership.

 1. VinylDNS Admins can make any change
 1. Zone admins can change all records in a zone